LuisSevillano/ai2html-workshop/README.md

 One of the most important features of ai2html is the ability to export our graphics to different sizes.
 To get started:

 1. Create as many artboards as sizes you need (the script will use those dimensions).
-For desktop something between 900 and 1100px, tablet 600-700px and phone 290-320px works well.
+We have found that making a graphic between these sizes works well:

+  - Desktop: 900-1100px
+  - Tablet: 600-700px.
+  - Phone: 290-320px.

 2. Download [this script](https://github.com/newsdev/ai2html/blob/gh-pages/_includes/resizer-script.html).
 This is the JavaScript that will switch between the different graphics according to the browser size.